esentri/domainlifecycles/readme_plugins.md

 ```
 You need to specify an output directory, where your file will be saved to with `fileOutputDir`.
 Below that you can specify as many diagram configurations as you want, with different formats and specifications
-and even different packages which should be used to read the model with `contextPackages`.
+and even different packages which should be used to read the model with `domainModelPackages`.

+The specified DomainModel must be complete an self-contained.
+All classes that the model consists of must be defined within the `domainModelPackages`.
+To render only a specific part of the model, use the `filteredPackageNames`configuration option.

 \
 You can rename `diagramNomnoml` and `diagramSvg` of course according to your needs, however it's important
 to specify some name, otherwise Gradle is not able to read the configuration properly.